Antoine-Studer/HippoTech/README.md

-# A fun little game about horses
+# A fun little TGC about horses

 ## Config of the nodes